 The art of foundations, through-stones and copes are combined with experiential learning to craft retaining walls, free standing wall ends, and to rebuild historic farm walls in this series of courses.

-A new offering for 2019 is the Contractors Intensive.
-This five day offering in the Winter is conducted inside.
-The intent is to transform practicing landscapers into certified wallers.
-The Contractors Intro workshop is also a great way for the hardscape professional to start down the dry stone path.
+The Contractor’s Intensive is a five-day course designed with the intent to transform practicing landscapers into certified wallers.
+The Contractor’s Intro workshop is also a great way for the hardscape professional to start down the dry stone path.

 Level 1 Certification is a great way to benchmark your progress.
 Testing makes you a better waller!